 To understand whether Quebec sports betting is legal, let’s take it back a bit.
 A few years ago, the legality of sports betting across Canada was different.
 Single-game betting, which is where bettors place bets on a single sporting event or single outcome, was not government regulated.

-Instead, the legal sports betting industry was limited to parlay betting sites run by provinces' lottery corporations, which are government owned.
+Instead, the legal sports betting industry was limited to parlay betting sites run by provinces' lottery corporations, which are government-owned.
 Bettors could only place parlay bets on websites like Mise-O-Jeu, a Quebec website run by Loto Quebec.
 The odds were less favorable than typical sportsbooks, and bettors could only make parlays.
 Parlays are when multiple bets are joined into a single bet, with each outcome within the bet needing to hit for the bet to cash.
 These are fun ways to bet but are generally less likely to hit than single bets.

 Sports bettors could use websites from offshore operators or operators set on Canadian tribal land without any fear of repercussions, although it was a legal gray area.
 The biggest tribal sports betting company is the Kahnawake Gaming Commission, which operates in Quebec on tribal Mohawk territory.